Lightning-Universe/lightning-flash/README.md

 ### Step 1.
 Load your data

 All data loading in Flash is performed via a `from_*` classmethod on a `DataModule`.
-Which `DataModule` to use and which `from_*` methods are available depends on the task you want to perform.
+To decide which `DataModule` to use and which `from_*` methods are available, it depends on the task you want to perform.
 For example, for image segmentation where your data is stored in folders, you would use the [`from_folders` method of the `SemanticSegmentationData` class](https://lightning-flash.readthedocs.io/en/latest/reference/semantic_segmentation.html#from-folders):

 ```py